GiannisKalopisis/Cache-optimization-for-matrix-multiplication/README.md

 ## Simulators

+### EduMIPS64
-For the project's needs, the EduMIPS64 simulator was used, which simulates a MIPS64 architecture processor.
+EduMIPS64 simulator was used to simulate a MIPS64 architecture processor.
 You can run the included jar file of EduMIPS64 with command `java -jar edumips64-1.2.6-standalone.jar` or download the latest version from  [EduMIPS64 website](https://www.edumips.org/).

+### DineroIV
-DineroIV emulator was used to simulate cache memories, which you can be found at [DineroIV (Windows) website](http://pages.cs.wisc.edu/~markhill/DineroIV/) for Windows and at [DineroIV (Linux) website](http://www.dejazzer.com/coen4730/doc/hw2_cache_dinero.pdf?fbclid=IwAR2l6o3jjcisqqeclnhKZtuRjYJBjeTD0JsRCg7uZwDM-UKuY7OMkuoIvY8) for Linux.
+DineroIV emulator was used to simulate cache memories.
+You can use the included DineroIV version for Linux or you can use the latest version [DineroIV (Windows) website](http://pages.cs.wisc.edu/~markhill/DineroIV/) for Windows and at [DineroIV (Linux) website](http://www.dejazzer.com/coen4730/doc/hw2_cache_dinero.pdf?fbclid=IwAR2l6o3jjcisqqeclnhKZtuRjYJBjeTD0JsRCg7uZwDM-UKuY7OMkuoIvY8) for Linux.

+An execution example for Linux: `./dineroIV (options) < trace_file_name` or use the command creation file to see more examples.